m4tex/mxa-bot/README.md

 # mxa-bot

-old.js is old code made by me, stored for potential reuse in the future. </br>
+old.js - old code made by me, stored for potential reuse in the future. </br>
-start.bat starts the bot..
+start.bat starts the bot.. </br>
-package.json contains all the used Node JS modules. package-lock.json is for Node JS to keep track which modules are installed. items.json, not used anymore...
+package.json - contains all the used Node JS modules. </br>
+package-lock.json - is for Node JS to keep track which modules are installed. </br>
+items.json - not used anymore... still will keep it for potential reuses</br>